 The old dashboard had almost nothing, just a place to collect rewards and a rough overview of what you held.
 No real picture of what you owned, what you'd earned, or what you were actually in.

 We built the Portfolio from scratch.
-The UI has a clear split: one side covers everything tied to what you have open on Silo, the other shows your available assets and spendable balance, the money sitting ready to deposit, put to work, or use as collateral.
+The UI has a clear split: one side covers everything tied to what you have open on Silo, the other shows your available assets and spendable balance, the money sitting ready to deposit, put to work, or use as collateral, including understanding how those assets interact with isolated vault positions already open.

 For anyone actively juggling multiple markets, this is table stakes.
 For Silo, it was completely new, and essential for an app offering this many ways to earn and borrow.